 Hip Injuries Treated with Stem Cell Therapy

-Osteoarthritis is also known as degenerative joint disease.
-This occurs when the cartilage that covers the top of the bones, known as articular cartilage, degenerates or wears down.
-This causes swelling, joint pain, stiffness, and decreased range of motion.
-Damage from mechanical stress with insufficient self-repair by joints is believed to be the primary cause of osteoarthritis.
+Osteoarthritis, otherwise known as degenerative joint disease, occurs when the articular cartilage, the cartilage covering the top of the bones, degenerates or wears down causing swelling, joint pain, stiffness, and decreased range of motion.
+Damages that are caused by mechanical stress with inadequate self-repair of the joints is said to be one of the main causes of osteoarthritis.

-Osteoarthritis most often occurs in people who are over 50.
-In younger people, osteoarthritis can result from an injury or trauma such as a fractured or dislocated joint.
-Rarely, osteoarthritis may also be hereditary.
+Osteoarthritis commonly occurs in people who are over the age of 50.
+Among younger people, osteoarthritis can result from a previous injury or trauma, for example, a fractured or dislocated joint.
+Rarely, osteoarthritis may also be a hereditary condition.

 Osteoarthritis is the most common form of arthritis with disease of the knee and hip, affecting about 3.8% of people.